syncfusion-content/blazor-docs/blazor/query-builder/how-to/getting-started-web-assembly.md

 ---
 layout: post
-title: Getting Started-Client side using Visual studio in Blazor QueryBuilder Component | Syncfusion
+title: Blazor QueryBuilder in WebAssembly using Visual Studio | Syncfusion
-description: Learn here all about Getting Started-Client side using Visual studio in Syncfusion Blazor QueryBuilder component and more.
+description: Learn here all about Getting Started with Syncfusion Blazor QueryBuilder Component in Blazor WebAssembly (Client Side) App using Visual Studio and more.
 platform: Blazor
 control: QueryBuilder
 documentation: ug
 ---

-# Getting Started-Client side using Visual studio in Blazor QueryBuilder Component
+# Blazor QueryBuilder Component in Client Side App using Visual Studio

 This article provides a step-by-step instructions to configure Syncfusion [Blazor Query Builder](https://www.syncfusion.com/blazor-components/blazor-query-builder) in a simple Blazor WebAssembly application using [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).